yuuhLKT/focus-api/README.md

 # Focus Extension API

-Simple API for the Focus Mode extension website, the API is used to report bugs or provide feedback.
+Simple API for the [Focus Mode extension](https://github.com/yuuhLKT/Focus-Extension) website, the API is used to report bugs and receive feedback.
+The API was made using Typescript, Node, Prisma, Docker for Postgresql and Fastify.

 ## API Reference